abates/nautobot-container/README.md

 # Nautobot

-# How to use this repo

-This repo is designed to provide a custom build of Nautobot to include a set of plugins which can then be used in a development environment or deployed in production.
-Included in this repo is a skeleton Nautobot plugin which is designed only to provide a quick example of how a plugin could be developed.
-Plugins should ultimately be built as packages, published to a pypi style repository and added to the poetry `pyproject.toml` in this repo.
-The plugin code should be hosted in their own repositories with their own CI pipelines and not included here.

 ## Install Docker

 Before beginning, install Docker and verify its operation by running `docker run hello-world`.
 If you encounter any issues connecting to the Docker service, check that your local user account is permitted to run Docker. **Note:** `docker-compose` v1.20.0 or later is required.